JR3DFUL/uv-maps-plus/README.md

 # UV Maps+

-UV Maps+ is a Blender Extension that removes the 8 UV map limit, allows for UV reordering, and adds batch editing tools for managing UV maps across multiple objects.
+UV Maps+ *(UV Maps Plus)* is a Blender Extension that removes the 8 UV map limit, allows for UV reordering, and adds batch editing tools for managing UV maps across multiple objects.

 ---
 ## Features